The Big Ten’s (big?) college football footprint in Beaufort County

 About 15 people gather on an average football Saturday, though 30 to 40 might congregate for a big game against Michigan State or Ohio State.

 “Obviously you’ll see a lot of Clemson,” Raisch said, referring to the fans he sees in the area.
-“And we see a bunch of Ohio State ... .
+“And we see a bunch of Ohio State. ...
 South Carolina.
 Notre Dame.
 But I think the big ones, to me, would be Clemson, South Carolina, Michigan and Ohio State.”

-On Sept.
-18, the fourth annual Big Ten on Hilton Head picnic will be held at Honey Horn Plantation.
+In September 2016, the fourth annual Big Ten on Hilton Head picnic will be held at Honey Horn.
 Raisch said just under 90 people showed up for the first picnic.

 “It’s just kind of a nice gathering,” he said, when asked why the picnic started.